Words Matter When Talking About Pain With Your Doctor

 Patients were asked to rate their pain on a scale of 0 to 10, and they were also asked the question, "Is your pain tolerable?"

-Surprisingly, three quarters of the patients who rated their pain between 4 and 7 on the numerical scale — a range which typically calls for higher doses of medications — also described their pain as "tolerable" — a description that normally means no more pain treatment is needed.
+Surprisingly, three quarters of the patients who rated their pain between 4 and 7 on the numerical scale, a range that typically calls for higher doses of medications, also described their pain as "tolerable" — a description that normally means no more pain treatment is needed.

 This showed the danger of relying only on a number, Markman says.
 "If you were just treating by the numbers you might say, 'Well, someone has a pain that is 6 [out of]10.
-I feel obligated to do something about that... to fix that number just like you might fix their blood pressure or their blood glucose,' " he says.
+I feel obligated to do something about that ... to fix that number just like you might fix their blood pressure or their blood glucose,' " he says.

 If clinicians just look at a number, Markman says, they may be more likely to over-treat or prescribe more medication, which can be worrisome during an era of concern about opioid abuse and addiction.